Make a difference for your neighbors and their pets

 Cape Cod residents in crisis housing situations

-For many, their pets are often the only stable, loving and genuine companionship, and permanently surrendering them because facilities such as shelters or motels will not allow their best friends to join them can be overwhelming.
+For many, their pets are often the only stable, loving and genuine companionship, and permanently surrendering them because facilities such as shelters, transitional housing or motels will not allow their best friends to join them can be overwhelming.
 Unfortunately, many are forced to make that decision with just a moment's notice.
 This can be traumatic, and as a result, many choose to live outside or in cars with their pets.
 For those who agree to give their pets up, the animals often end up in a shelter where there can be limited space and resources.
 This cycle also puts more stress on our shelters and rescues which are already overburdened with unwanted pets.

 There is currently no official emergency program in place on Cape Cod, Each time it is an urgent and chaotic process to find a way to care for the person in emotional or physical need, as well as do their best to find a place for their pets.